jonaslu/ain/README.md

 The [Method] section is overridden by latter template files.

 ## [Body]
-If the API call needs a body (POST, PATCH) the content of this section is passed as a file to the backend because formatting may be important (e g yaml).
+If the API call needs a body (as in the POST or PATCH http methods) the content of this section is passed as a file to the backend.
+Ain uses files because formatting may be important (e g yaml).
 In the template file this section can be pretty-printed for easier eye-balling (e g json).

 The file passed to the backend is removed after the API call unless you pass the `-l` flag.
 Ain places the file in the $TMPFILE directory (usually `/tmp` on your box).
 You can override this in your shell by explicitly setting `$TMPFILE` if you'd like them elsewhere.